Oumou09/FinancialTracker/README.md

 Include screenshots or GIFs that show your application in action.
 Use tools like [Giphy Capture](https://giphy.com/apps/giphycapture) to record a GIF of your application.
 ![9smgq2.gif](../../../../Downloads/9smgq2.gif)

 ## Future Work

 Outline potential future enhancements or functionalities you might consider adding:

-Add GUI interface using JavaFX or Swing for better user experience.
+Swing for better user experience.
 Support category-based filtering and totals (e.g., groceries, rent, etc.).
 Include a monthly budget tracker and alert system.
 Enhance data validation (e.g., checking for empty inputs).